algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

 ### 5. Game States
 #### a.
 Initialization:
 The initialization of the game state is a critical part of the Frogger game design.
-It sets the foundation for gameplay by resetting the player's score, the number of lives, and other essential variables before the game begins.
-This ensures that every time the game starts, either after a reset or when the player loses all lives, the game starts in a known, default state.
+It sets the foundation for gameplay by resetting the player's level, and other essential variables before the game begins.
+This ensures that every time the game starts, either after a reset, the game starts in a known, default state.

 Here's how the initialization state can be designed and implemented for the technical document.

 - **Purpose of Initialization:**
-  - Setting the player's score to their initial values.
+  - Level initialization

   - Positioning the frog at the starting position on the screen.

   - Setting all game elements, like cars and other obstacles, to their initial positions.